In this article

 I find two of each of Armed Dragon LV3 and LV5 to be a good ratio, but I have seen 1 Armed Dragon LV3 and 3 Armed Dragon LV5s.
 A single copy of one of them would mean that you can’t search it off Ojamatch if it is currently in hand.

-This is the heart of the deck and is what will be used to win most games won.
 This allows the player to summon the XYZ pieces by banishing the Ojama Monsters from hand, field, or graveyard.
 The XYZ pieces can then be contacted fused into the XYZ fusion monsters by banishing them.
 Can be banished from the grave to put 3 banished Ojamas back into the deck for a draw.
 Keep in mind that currently this card is only one per account and you must make it count when you use it.

 These machine monsters are used to make the fusions and can serve as beaters in a pinch.
 Should be noted that Y and Z can equip themselves to another piece to free up a zone (this is useful for allowing the third piece to come into play to make XYZ-Dragon Cannon).